mpsych/mpsych.org/ai/index.md

+---
+layout: default
+title: AI Core
+---

 ## Do you know where to find the most powerful computers on UMass Boston's campus?

 You can find us at AI Core — the central hub for cutting-edge research, scientific computing, and AI innovation at UMass Boston.

-The Artificial Intelligence Core Facility provides infrastructure and algorithms for machine learning on massive data collections.

-Services include specialized data management and targeted software development to minimize the cost of manual data processing.

 <video width="100%" height="auto" controls>
   <source src="/ai/images/ilovecomputer.mov" type="video/quicktime">
 </video>

-## What we are offer
+## What we are offering

 The Artificial Intelligence Core Facility provides infrastructure and algorithms for machine learning on massive data collections.

 Services include specialized data management and targeted software development to minimize the cost of manual data processing.